By now, nearly everyone knows about GDPR and how it completely changed the way the world views privacy rights.

 - Data processors are required to notify data controllers without undue delay

 - Data controllers are required to notify the authorities within 72 hours

-What’s more, Article 34 requires data controllers to notify individuals in event of a high-risk breach.
+What’s more, GDPR Article 34 requires data controllers to notify individuals in event of a high-risk breach.
 This is only required if:

 - The controller hasn’t taken measures to prevent the compromised data from becoming a risk to the individuals affected

 - Public notifications wouldn’t be effective

 What to include in your report

 Article 33 outlines the information your organization should include in their incident report.

 - Description of the data compromised.
 If possible, include categories, approximate number of data subjects, and approximate number of personal data records